Allegory

 ALLEGORY IS A BEAUTIFUL, ARTISTIC FORM OF STORYTELLING

-Derived from the ancient Greek word “allegoria,” meaning to imply something else, an allegory is a story with two levels – a surface story and a deeper symbolic story, representing an historical event, Biblical truth, prominent political figure, or social narrative.
-Characters are often animals named for the specific qualities, strengths, or weaknesses of the real people they represent.
+Derived from the ancient Greek word allegoria (meaning to imply something else), an allegory is a story with two levels—a surface story and a deeper symbolic story.
+An allegory may represent a historical event, Biblical truth, prominent political figure, or social narrative.
+Characters are often animals named for the specific qualities, strengths, or weaknesses of the people they represent.

-Allegory offers us an opportunity to explore difficult, painful, or vulnerable parts of our stories from the safer distance of a fictional character’s perspective.
+Allegory allows us to explore difficult, painful, or vulnerable parts of our stories from the safer distance of a fictional character’s perspective.

 Well-Known Allegories Include: